minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 to `t`.
 But if `s` is just a memory address, say 123, then t is now the same memory address.
 Both `s` and `t` are pointing to the same chunks of memory.

-To prove that this program is buggy, we’ll try to capitalize `t`, but not `s`.
+To prove that this program is buggy, we'll try to capitalize `t`, but not `s`.
 The output, though, shows that both `s` and `t` are capitalized.

 To emphasize that their role is to point to other variables, pointers are